thetutlage/broccoli-angular-templates-cache/readme.md

 Type: `Object`
 Default: `false`

 Configs to pass on [html-minifier](https://github.com/kangax/html-minifier).
 If ommitted, the HTML is kept untouched

 #### moduleName

 Name of `$templateCache` module

+#### excludeExtensions

+Array of extensions to ignore in the path

 ## LICENSE